-The company boasts an attractive earnings surprise history, having outpaced the Zacks Consensus Estimate in all the trailing four reported quarters, the average being 4.82%.
-This trend of consecutive estimate beats corroborates the company’s operational excellence.
+The company boasts an attractive earnings surprise history, having outpaced the Zacks Consensus Estimate in all the trailing four quarters, the average being 3.21%.
+This trend of consecutive estimate beats corroborates its operational excellence.

-The expected long-term earnings growth rate is pegged at 11.8%, higher than the industry’s average of 11.2%, which is a positive for the company.
+Its long-term growth rate is pegged at 11.90%, above its industry's metric of 10.80%, which is an upside for the company.

 Stocks to Consider

 Investors interested in the insurance industry might look into some better-ranked stocks like eHealth, Inc. EHTH, Brown & Brown, Inc. BRO and Erie Indemnity Company ERIE.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 eHealth offers private health insurance exchange services to individuals, families and small businesses in the United States and China.
 The company currently sports a Zacks Rank #1 (Strong Buy).
 It delivered a beat in three of the last four quarters, the average positive surprise being 127.73%.